MyroStadler/zephir/README.md

 While this is not a major problem it is better to offer the extension for download on a CDN somewhere with instructions for enabling it (adding `extension=/path/to/my_extension.so` to `php.ini`).

-Note that currently Zephir supports PHP 7.0 - 7.4.
+At the time of writing (Feb.
+2020) Zephir supports PHP 7.0 - 7.4.